-A Chain Link Fence Provides Security
+Installing a Chain Link Fence Provides Security

 A chain link fence can be built to heights up to 20 feet to discourage anyone from entering your property.
 If you’re a homeowner, you want to make your home look as difficult as possible to break into, so that potential criminals move on to easier targets.

-A chain link fence also can keep out wildlife, such as deer or foxes, that could damage your property.
+Installing a chain link fence also can keep out wildlife, such as deer or foxes, that could damage your property.

 Chain link also provides a strong barrier against vehicles accidentally driving through, which could be a concern if you are located on a busy highway or street.